overthink/circlet/README.md

 type `HttpRequest => HttpResponse` rather than deal with Servlet or other more complicated web frameworks.

-Circlet is named after Ring in a very clever and original way, with the added benefit of creating confusion with the term Servlet in meatspace conversations.
+Circlet is named after Ring in a very clever and original way.

 ## Project Goals